hichamecode/hichamecode/README.md

-## Hi There!  👋
+## Hi There!
 # Hichame Belyazid

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/hichamebelyazid/)

-Bonjour! 👋 I'm Hichame, a passionate developer from France.
+ 👋 I'm hbms, a passionate developer.
 I love working with modern librairies and frameworks to create innovative and visually appealing applications.
 My motto : "Every day is an opportunity to learn and surpass your past self."

 **My Actual Stack:**